matfurla/dotfiles/README.md

 ## Observation

- - All color themes are located in `$HOME/.xresources` folder, but to use them you first need to change the `$HOME/.Xresources` file to match the desired color.
+ - All color themes are located in `$HOME/.urxvt` folder, but to use them you first need to change the `$HOME/.Xresources` file to match the desired color.
 This method was created and used by dkeg -> Read about it [here](https://github.com/dkeg/crayolo)

  - After chosing the color you simply need to run the `update-theme` script.
-It should update `bspwm`, `.Xresources`, `GTK` and `Firefox` colors.
+It should update `bspwm`, `.Xresources`, `GTK`, `Firefox` and the wallpaper colors.

  - The GTK colors also came from `$HOME/.Xresources`.
 To update just these run the script `update-gtk`.
 This method was created and used by dkeg -> Read about it [here](https://github.com/dkeg/inspin/blob/master/gtkColor).